-But as it turns out, lying motionless isn’t good and can actually lead to further complications.
+But as it turns out, lying motionless isn’t fair and can lead to further complications.
 So do you keep moving?

-First, sleep on your side with a pillow between your knees to keep stable your spine and reduce the tension on your back.
+First, sleep on your side with a pillow between your knees.
+This action will keep your spine stable and reduce the tension on your back.
 It not advisable to lie flat on your back.
-But if you must sleep on your stomach, put a pillow underneath your lower abdomen to help take stress off your back.
+But if you must sleep on your stomach, put a pillow underneath your lower abdomen to help take the stress off your back.
 A pillow under your head is also vital for a good sleep as well.

 4. Work Smart

 You should also make sure to keep the object you’re lifting close to your body.
-When you try to reach for a heavy object, you’re are literally forcing your body into a dangerous position while exerting unnecessary pressure on your muscles.
+When you try to reach for a heavy thing, you’re forcing your body into a dangerous position while exerting unnecessary pressure on your muscles.

 Also, check on your movements when performing repetitive motion tasks.
 Don’t twist your waits so much or overwhelm it with much exertion.
 Importantly, try to lighten your loads before you lift them.